arjunkaruvally/326-FullStack/README.md

 ## Final words!

 Now you have completed a basic full stack web application.
-Think about additional ideas to improve this application-like css, cryptography based user authentication etc. Have fun!
+Think about additional ideas to improve this application-like css, cryptography based user authentication, use templates(EJS, Mostache) etc. Have fun!